tewhatuora/api-standards/docs/api-development/01-Synchronous APIs/10-Content.md

 ### Formats

-REST responses should be of a format which is both human and machine readable.
+<ApiStandard id="HNZAS_SHOULD_USE_HUMAN_MACHINE_READABLE_FORMAT" type="SHOULD" toolTip="REST responses SHOULD be of a format that is both human and machine-readable.">REST responses **SHOULD** be of a format which is both human and machine readable.</ApiStandard>

 Even if your initial consumer is via B2B, the API should be designed, where possible, for all potential consumers.

-REST APIs should, by default, return content in JSON format.
-But it is possible to support multiple message formats (e.g. XML, Multi-part MIME) and allow consuming applications to request the format they wish to consume (in line with the "Design for the Consumer" principle).
+<ApiStandard id="HNZAS_SHOULD_RETURN_JSON_BY_DEFAULT" type="SHOULD" toolTip="REST APIs SHOULD, by default, return content in JSON format.">REST APIs **SHOULD**, by default, return content in JSON format.</ApiStandard>

+<ApiStandard id="HNZAS_MAY_SUPPORT_MULTIPLE_FORMATS" type="MAY" toolTip="APIs MAY support multiple message formats and allow consumers to request their preferred format.">But it is possible to support multiple message formats (e.g. XML, Multi-part MIME) and allow consuming applications to request the format they wish to consume (in line with the "Design for the Consumer" principle).</ApiStandard>

-The response format required from a GET request must be indicated by the consumer in their request using the Accept header.
+<ApiStandard id="HNZAS_MUST_USE_ACCEPT_HEADER_FOR_GET_REQUEST" type="MUST" toolTip="The response format required from a GET request MUST be indicated by the consumer using the Accept header." dupe="true">The response format required from a GET request **MUST** be indicated by the consumer in their request using the Accept header.</ApiStandard>

 For example:

 ```xml